An Easy And Hilarious Guide To Reducing Single-use Plastic

 Cut Out Plastic Cutlery

 If you’re someone that likes to grab a quick takeaway lunch on your break, then you’ve most likely come across the cutlery dilemma – ‘do I take the plastic knife and fork or somehow eat this salad with my fingers?’
 The latter is never a good idea.
 But what is a good idea is a reusable cutlery set.
-I use the Bamboo Cutlery Set from Moana Road, which includes a knife, fork, spoon, straw and cleaner for all sorts of takeaway emergencies.
+I use a bamboo cutlery set, which includes a knife, fork, spoon, straw and cleaner for all sorts of takeaway emergencies.
 But how do you reduce single-use plastic without making a purchase?
 Just bring some cutlery from home, and chuck in a container for good measure too.
 You’ll never know when you might need it.

 Go To Your Local Farmers Market